-If one thinks that the beauty of the Hung Kuen system comes from its efficacy, he should consequently acknowledge the common frills and misconceptions that pollute the pure essence of our style, rather focusing on its martial essence, avoiding the traps that can move him away from the real thing.
+If one thinks that the beauty of the Hung Kuen system comes from its efficacy, he should consequently acknowledge the common frills and misconceptions that pollute the pure essence of the style, rather focusing on its martial essence, avoiding the traps that can move him away from the “real thing”.

 Take for example the “sei ping mah” stance.
 Executing it with the thighs parallel to the ground – as many students proudly show on the social media – overloads muscles and tendons, creating such an unfavorable angle on the joints that the proceeding to the next position will require an unreasonable quantity of effort and time, adding a harmful load on the joints.
 The following picture shows a typical wrong execution of this stance:

 Even the “ji ng mah” is often affected by this race to an unnatural overlowering.
 This mistake requires an extra rotation of the rear foot, an innatural anteversion of the pelvis producing a dangerous curve on the lumbar spine.
-Also, the open waist points to a side instead of pointing forward, spoiling the energy from the strike.
-Last but not least, the uneven contact of the rear foot with the ground, usually on the inner edge, makes the stance unstable.
+Also, the open waist points to a side instead of pointing forward, spoiling the accumulation and explosion of energy.
+Last but not least, the uneven contact of the rear foot with the ground, usually on the inner edge, moves the center of balance thus making the stance unstable and unefficient.
 A wrong execution:

 At this point the question is: how can I defend myself and my Hung Kuen from the bad habits?
 In my experience I noticed that a wrong execution of the stances starts from a lack of consciousness of the waist, bringing to a wrong feet position (thus spoiling the peculiarity of Hung Kuen stances and messing up the whole body).
 From this consideration follows an idea for training the stances: the best and natural starting point for executing correct stances is focusing on a correct position of the feet, the foundations of the art.